 Modest cuts out the middle man.
 Everything is served as static HTML, because I believe that JIT compiling blog engines do too much work.
 Modest doesn’t require a database, doesn’t generate content on the fly, but with a little luck, some time and a little ingenuity, I feel that it will become as full featured a blog engine as you can get for command line use.

-ctime, and there was no way to really add metadata to the post.
-This worked fine, but in some cases (e.g.
+there was no way to really add metadata to the post.
+This worked fine, but in

-ctime in another file, which was just a mess.
-And of course, this only solved storing one piece of metadata.
+file, which was just a mess.
+And of course, this only solved storing one piece

 The new version of Modest, which will be released for public consumption very soon, had unlimited metadata potential, because the entry actually contains a spot for it.
 Each post is defined simply by doing:

-Title: Some Post Date: 2008-10-10 10:10:32 Tags: something, strange, neighborhood, ghostbusters Published: True UnknownMetaData1: gets converted to a string UnknownMetaData2: False --- Post body goes here, but note—the Date field becomes a Python datetime, and Published becomes a Python boolean True.
+Some Post 2008-10-10 10:10:32 something, strange, neighborhood, ghostbusters UnknownMetaData1: gets converted to a string UnknownMetaData2: False Post body goes here, but note--the Date field becomes a Python datetime, and Published becomes a Python boolean True.
 These values become available in the template's context.